-Who knew there was so much to do in Paris for free, hey?
+Who knew there were so many free things to do in Paris, hey?

 I set myself a little challenge to see as much of Paris for free as possible in 24 hours.
 I ended up spending €64, but that was because it was raining so I had to take the bus and Metro instead of walking, and I had to drink that carafe of wine to dry me out and warm me up.

 I saw a grand total of 17 free Paris attractions, and would absolutely recommend them all.
 Here goes…

 Head straight up the escalators and don’t stop till you get to the top, or you could be at risk of spending a euro or two (hundred).
 Galeries Lafayette is a luxury shopping centre, but you’re not here for the clothes, handbags and make up, the building is stunning.